elpete/quick-blog-example/STEPS.md

 logged in User.

-(Of course, right now you could still manually go to the edit page. cbguard can help with this, but that's for a different tutorial.)
+(Of course, right now you could still manually go to the edit page. cbsecurity can help with this, but that's for a different tutorial.)

 ## Step 15
 Allow commenting on posts